Crisis heightens regional tensions in Spain

-Spain’s 17 autonomous regions were granted autonomy in the 1978 Constitution recognizing their nationalistic ambitions, but the bulk of power remained in Madrid.
+Spain’s 17 autonomous regions were granted autonomy in the 1978 Constitution recognising their nationalistic ambitions, but the bulk of power remained in Madrid.

 The regions account for around 50 percent of public spending, almost all of it on health and education, but most have few powers to collect taxes, so depend on transfers from the central government.